 Málaga’s Time to Shine

 When I visited with my husband, the city was bustling with tourists.
 And indeed, there was plenty to do.
 The city is home to more than 30 museums.
-It’s loaded with quality restaurants and lodging.
-It’s on the Mediterranean Sea, a plus for beach-goers and seafood lovers.
-There are some cool, old cathedrals and the remains of an ancient castle, where you can drink in amazing views of the city below.
+It’s also loaded with quality restaurants and lodging.
+And it’s on the Mediterranean Sea, a plus for beach-goers and seafood lovers.
+There are some cool, old cathedrals and the remains of an ancient castle, too, where you can drink in amazing views of the city below.

-Make sure to check out the local AirBnB Experiences and the tours offered through Spain Food Sherpas.
+If you decide to head there, check out the local AirBnB Experiences and the tours offered through Spain Food Sherpas.

 My top recommendation for visiting is to stay at the NH Málaga.
 The hotel offers comfortable, clean, chic lodging, has good food and is in a great location near the city’s ancient market and trendy arts district.
 And it’s a mile or less from most of the main tourist attractions.
 We stayed here and loved it.

 Disclosure: This entry contains affiliate links (among regular links) to products I own and like, or which I think you might like.
 This means that, at no extra cost to you, I will earn a commission if you click through and make a purchase.